osl-incubator/makim/docs/installation.md

 $ curl -OJL https://github.com/osl-incubator/makim.git/tarball/main
 ```

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source, change to the project root directory
+and install it with:

 ```bash
 $ poetry install
 ```

+PS: You need to have poetry installed.
+You can use it also from a conda
+environment.
+Check the `Contributing` page for more information.